ryansheehy0/Password_Manager/New_Password_Manager/readme.md

 - Choose your master password

 ## How it works
-Imagine you had a combination lock, but instead of the dials being from 0-9, they are all the characters you can type on the keyboard (except for tab).
+Imagine you had a combination lock, but instead of the dials being from 0-9, they are all the characters you can type on the keyboard.
 Now, imagine that the lock doesn't have 4, but 64 different dials.

 <img width=250 src="./combination_lock.jpeg">